 Snippets of French history: the storming of the Bastille 1789.
 Part 3.

 The Bastille was a medieval fortress in the centre of Paris, comparable to the Tower of London, where prisoners were kept.
 Like the Tower of London, it was a representation of royal authority ie. your average horse thief was not kept there.
-When the storming of the Bastille took place there were just seven prisoners and the building, too expensive to run, was due for demolition.
+When the storming of the Bastille took place there were just seven prisoners.
+The building, too expensive to run, was due for demolition.
 The liberation of the 7 prisoners was pretty-much by-the-by, for five of them were due for release within days anyway.
 The storming of the building was all about seizing arms and gunpowder – most French think it was about liberation, but it wasn’t.
 It did, however, mark a flashpoint of the French Revolution.

 The reasons were complex

 The reasons for the Revolution are very complex, as these things always are.
 It wasn’t simply a question of the poor starving and the rich getting fat.
 There had been noises for many years about precisely that, as indeed there was all over the world – and there still is – with writers such as Voltaire mooting a different approach in the government and questioning the absolutism of the king.
 The whole notion of power shared between monarch and government had been batted around Europe for some time, with England having addressed this problem a hundred years earlier, as well as Prussia and the free-thinking Flemish nations, not to mention America.

 The French King